nopnop2002/python-esp8266/README.md

 ```

 # Transfer file using RNDIS functionality
-In a environment that does not have a network supports, files are transferred using the RNDIS function.
+In a environment that does not have a network support, files are transferred using the RNDIS function.
 Ubuntu 20.04/Debian 11 is required as the RNDIS server.
 In the Ubuntu 22.04/Debian 12 environment, the usb0 interface has been changed to a "consistent network device naming method".